 What are some lesser-known Spotify features?

 Spotify constantly and consistently comes out with new features.
 For example, in 2017, it created a “Time Capsule” playlist for all of its 16-year-old-and-up users, Premium or not.
 These playlists were personalized based on their extensive listening history.
 It was created to be the kind of playlist users would have listened to in their teenage years.
 Pretty cool, huh?
-Another more recent creation of Spotify was the “Pet Playlist,” which users could personalize by inputting the species of their pet and ranking their pet’s behaviors across a few different spectra.
+Another more recent creation of Spotify was the “Pet Playlist,” which users could personalize by inputting the species of their pet and ranking their pet’s behaviors across a few different spectrums.
 This data was then mixed with the genres and styles of music the user enjoys to create a playlist for users and their furry best friends.

 Express yourself on Tinder and Instagram

-Spotify plays nicely with Android Auto and has its own Apple Carplay mode
+Spotify plays nicely with Android Auto and has its own Apple CarPlay mode

-When you connect your smartphone to your car by Bluetooth, Spotify will automatically go into Apple Carplay mode or Android Auto mode, depending on your OS and if your car is compatible with these features.
+When you connect your smartphone to your car by Bluetooth, Spotify will automatically go into Apple CarPlay mode or Android Auto mode, depending on your OS and if your car is compatible with these features.
 These features reduce the amount of information displayed on the screen, making it safer to navigate the app while in the car.
 (We don’t recommend using the app while actively driving, though.
 Have your passenger do it.)
 They also make it easy to integrate with the navigation apps Google Maps and Waze.

 Similarly, many music-listening devices, such as the Samsung Galaxy Buds Plus, offer Spotify integration for easy access.